Ajatt-Tools/dictpopup/README.md

 x11, gtk3, [lmdb](https://www.symas.com/lmdb) (Arch package `lmdb`), mecab

 ## Installation
-Download the repository with `git clone "https://github.com/GenjiFujimoto/dictpopup.git"`, change directory `cd dictpopup` and then install with `sudo make install`.
+Download the repository with `git clone "https://github.com/GenjiFujimoto/dictpopup.git"`, change directory `cd dictpopup` and then install with `make && sudo make install`.

 After the program installation you need to create a database where the dictionary entries are read from.
 This is done via `dictpopup_create` which takes all Yomichan dictionaries in the current directory and puts them into a database.